Why are the features not as sharp in Planet data?

 High-latitude regions pose unique challenges for quality imaging due to orbital constraints and solar orientation relative to the Earth's surface during image capture.
 The decline in image quality becomes pronounced as we approach the poles, prompting Planet to cease imaging in areas with low sun elevation.
 Despite these challenges, we make every effort to incorporate usable data whenever possible to provide a comprehensive and accurate representation of the Earth's surface.

 Why do some basemaps views include faint lines?

-(8) Seam lines may be present in areas where scenes come from captures on different dates.
-Planet’s tonal balancing techniques attempt to minimize scene lines when possible but it is not always possible to remove all traces of these boundaries.
+Seam lines may appear where scenes come from captures on different dates.
+While our tonal balancing techniques aim to minimize these lines, complete removal is not always possible.

 Why do some bodies of water appear poorly?

 Our automated techniques are optimized for landmass coverage; therefore, basemaps over open water, such as oceans extending from shorelines, may exhibit inconsistencies in visual quality.

 Please refer to the processing of Visual basemap and Surface Reflectance basemap.
 Basemap quality and coverage are influenced by both production techniques and source imagery input constraints based on the specified time of interest and delivery cadence.
 For smaller time frames and shorter cadence periods, basemap quality and coverage may be more impacted.